abhinavrajagopal/uav-test/readme.md

 This application reads a SRT file wihch contains the GPS coordinates at the timestamps where the UAV was present over the area.
 It creates a map of images in a directory which are linked to their specific coordinates from the footage.
 Then, a CSV is created which contains the list of image file names that are calculated within the radius of the drone path from the video.
 A kml is also created of the drone path throughout the video.
-This can beb extended to any other drone video as it's generic.
+This can also be extended to any other drone video as it's generic.

 Additionally it reads a CSV file with points of interest and coordinates and creates another CSV that generates image file names within a specific point of interest of radius.